TideIllustrated - How a year in Dodge City helped Nick Pringle prepare for the Big Dance

 "He’s really intense and he’s really competitive,” Bediako said.
 “He’ll let you know about it for sure.
 I feel like he helps sharpen my mind."

-His intensity is what he’s known for in the locker room and throughout the season there were times when it boiled over with some of his teammates.
+Pringle's intensity is what he’s known for in the locker room, and throughout the season there were times when it boiled over with some of his teammates.
 Bediako and Noah Gurley said they’ve both “gotten into it” with Pringle during practice because of his intensity and his will to win in everything.

 For Bediako, he’s just glad Pringle's on Alabama and only has to face him in practice.